- Stocks and shares ISAs let you unlock tax-free investing when you invest up to £20,000 a year.

 Managed Investment ISAs

-With a managed investment ISA, a team of experts will make all of the decisions about where your money is invested.
-Providers like Wealthify, Moneyfarm and Nutmeg have a range of “ready-made” investment portfolios which they run on investors’ behalf.
+A managed investment ISA means a team of investment experts will make all of the decisions about where your money goes.
+Providers like Wealthify, Moneyfarm and Nutmeg have a range of ;ready-made; investment portfolios which they run on investors’ behalf.
 These are made up of a selection of bonds, shares and funds across different regions and risk levels.
 They are designed to provide relatively consistent returns, however, they are still ultimately linked to the overall economy and stock market performance.

 With these managed ISA platforms you can slightly adjust the risk you would like to take by filling in the platform’s suitability questionnaire.
 This will determine if the product is suitable for you based on how much risk you are prepared to take.

-Managed platforms are generally more suited to beginner investors.
+Managed platforms are generally best if you’re a beginner investor.
 With a managed platform, you don’t have to worry about choosing your own investments as the provider will do that for you.

 Managed ISA products are well suited to those who don’t have the time to manage their own investments.
 With managed products, you can get set up in minutes and you don’t need to spend time researching investment opportunities.